tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If I were to start today, I would probably start learning words right away.
 If I couldn't handle it, I would pause and try the JP1K method.

+### Is it OK to create mnemonics to help remember kanji readings?

+Unless you did RTK or Kanjidamage before you started reading, creating mnemonics is not going to be that easy because you lack a more in-depth understanding of how kanji are formed.
+In this case I would recommend not worrying about mnemonics and trying to memorize the readings as is.

+If you did Kanjidamage or Kanjidamage+, you already know thousands of premade mnemonics for kanji readings, and they're going to help you a lot.
+For me this was pretty much the case.
+Kanjidamage mnemonics helped me out at first, but I quickly moved past them as I continued to learn new words.

+If you choose to use mnemonics, don't rely on them for too long.
+You don't wanna be an advanced learner who still thinks of mnemonic stories when trying to read every word.

 ### Is JAV good for immersion?

 I'm guessing that's a joke.